laravel/docs/broadcasting.md

 composer require pusher/pusher-php-server
 ```

-Next, you should configure your Pusher Channels credentials in your application's `.env` file:
+Next, you should configure your Pusher Channels credentials in the `config/broadcasting.php` configuration file.
+An example Pusher Channels configuration is already included in this file, allowing you to quickly specify your key, secret, and application ID.
+Typically, you should configure your Pusher Channels credentials in your application's `.env` file:

 ```ini
 PUSHER_APP_ID=your-pusher-app-id